Constructive Spherical Codes by Hopf Foliations: Introduction

-We propose a construction of spherical codes inspired by the TLSC method and the Hopf fibration, which gives a somewhat `natural' foliation of $S^3$, $S^7$ and $S^{15}$, and which also appears in problems in physics and communications \cite{rodrigues, urbantke, mosseri}.
-Our procedure exploits Hopf foliations in dimensions $2^k$ to construct a family of \emph{spherical codes by Hopf foliations} (SCHF), by means of a recursive algorithm for any given minimum distance $d \in ]0,2]$.
+We propose a construction of spherical codes inspired by the TLSC method and the Hopf fibration, which gives a somewhat `natural' foliation of $S^3$, $S^7$ and $S^{15}$, and which also appears in problems in physics and communications~\cite{rodrigues, urbantke, mosseri}.
+Our procedure exploits Hopf foliations in dimensions $2^k$ to construct a family of \emph{spherical codes by Hopf foliations}~(SCHF), by means of a recursive algorithm for any given minimum distance $d \in \left]0,2\right]$.
 The initial step is a flat model in $\mathbb{R}^{4}$, for which this construction is equivalent to TLSC via special lattices in dimension two.
 For higher dimensions, the construction is qualitatively different and, besides defining a much simpler algorithm, for certain minimum distances, it outperforms known TLSC implementations in terms of code cardinality.
 Although we focus on codes in dimensions $2^k$ with basic dimension 4, the procedure presented here can be applied to any even dimension $2n$, if provided with a family of spherical codes in dimension $n$.
 The performance analysis of the proposed codes includes the comparison with other known constructions, determining their asymptotic density, and computing the complexity of the encoding and decoding processes.

-This paper is organized as follows: Section \ref{sec:hopf} is an introduction to Hopf foliations.
-Section \ref{sec:construction} introduces the SCHF, and derives some of their properties and the recursive construction procedure.
-In Section \ref{sec:performance}, we present numerical results for constructions in dimensions 4, 8, 16, 32 and 64.
-In Section \ref{sec:density}, we derive asymptotic density bounds for our family of codes, showing that those can be approached for not so small minimum distances.
-Section \ref{sec:complexity} discusses the encoding complexity, showing that this construction has storage complexity $O(n)$ and time complexity $O(n\log n)$.
-In Section \ref{sec:decoding}, we provide a suboptimal decoding algorithm with time complexity $O(n \log n)$ and storage complexity $O(1)$ which avoids the high-complexity of the ML decoder, while keeping reasonable decoding capacity.
-Finally, in Section \ref{sec:conclusion}, we draw some conclusions and perspectives for subsequent work.
+This paper is organized as follows: Section~\ref{sec:hopf} is an introduction to Hopf foliations.
+Section~\ref{sec:construction} introduces the SCHF, and derives some of their properties and the recursive construction procedure.
+In Section~\ref{sec:performance}, we present numerical results for constructions in dimensions 4, 8, 16, 32 and 64.
+In Section~\ref{sec:density}, we derive asymptotic density bounds for our family of codes, which can be closely approached in the simulations in Section~\ref{sec:performance}.
+Section~\ref{sec:complexity} discusses the encoding complexity, showing that this construction has storage complexity $O(n)$ and time complexity $O(n\log n)$.
+In Section~\ref{sec:decoding}, we provide a suboptimal decoding algorithm with time complexity $O(n \log n)$ and storage complexity $O(1)$, which avoids the high-complexity of the ML decoder, while keeping reasonable decoding performance in terms of error rate.
+Finally, in Section~\ref{sec:conclusion}, we draw some conclusions and perspectives for subsequent work.